-Right-click one of the selected cells, choosefrom the menu.
+Right-click one of the selected cells, choose Format Cells from the menu.

-In thesection, choose from the list, choose from the list; in the section, check the option.
+In the Text alignment section, choose Left (Indent) from the Horizontal list, choose Top from the Vertical list; in the Text control section, check the Wrap text option.

 - Try to enter sample text into the new address cells.
-To start a new line when entering text, press keys on your keyboard.
+To start a new line when entering text, press ALT + ENTER keys on your keyboard.

-- Click Excel menu -> , to make sure the invoice form can be printed on a single page.
+- Click Excel menu File -> Print Preview, to make sure the invoice form can be printed on a single page.
 If it isn't, try to decrease the heights of the other lines.

-- Drag and drop to move the buttons, such as the and buttons, to make sure they don't overlap those cells where you need to enter data.
+- Drag and drop to move the buttons, such as the Save As New Customer and View Customer Info buttons, to make sure they don't overlap those cells where you need to enter data.